-BCI receives quarterly royalty earnings from Iron Valley, an iron ore mine located in the Central Pilbara region of Western Australia which is operated by Mineral Resources Limited (ASX:MIN) (89Mt JORC Ore Reserve1).
-BCI's EBITDA from Iron Valley has ranged from A\$5.6-18.3M per annum, with FY19 delivering A\$12.3M.
+BCI receives quarterly royalty earnings from Iron Valley, an iron ore mine located in the Central Pilbara region of Western Australia which is operated by Mineral Resources Limited (ASX:MIN).
+BCI's EBITDA from Iron Valley for FY20 was A\$23.0M.